Open Travel Guide

 Paphos Archaeological Park and Kourion do not require advance booking.
 Asinou Church requires calling guardian in advance (+357 99 630060).
 MUSAN diving tours require advance booking.

-What is the best time of year to visit attractions in Cyprus?
+When is the best season to visit attractions in Cyprus?

 April-May and September-October for the ideal combination of good weather, fewer crowds, and comfortable temperatures for sightseeing.